VashMKS/ada-project/README.md

 Our understanding of this phenomenon is still building up and hopefully the articles and examples below will help greatly explain what an echo chamber looks like.

-- Article about echo chambers in [the conversation](http://theconversation.com/how-to-check-if-youre-in-a-news-echo-chamber-and-what-to-do-about-it-69999).
+- [Article](http://theconversation.com/how-to-check-if-youre-in-a-news-echo-chamber-and-what-to-do-about-it-69999) about echo chambers in the conversation.
+[Another one](https://theconversation.com/misinformation-on-social-media-can-technology-save-us-69264).
 - Another article in [Scientific American](https://blogs.scientificamerican.com/a-blog-around-the-clock/web-breaks-echo-chambers-or-echo-chamber-is-just-a-derogatory-term-for-community/).
 - [Echo chambers during Brexit](https://arxiv.org/ftp/arxiv/papers/1709/1709.05233.pdf) (relating online communities to socioeconomic data).
 - A similar [project](https://dsi.virginia.edu/projects/echo-chambers-audience-and-community).